-Crossing the border is easy, as I said; this is a sleepy border town, so getting out of one country into another is a pretty easy process.
+Crossing the border is easy; as I said, this is a sleepy border town, so getting out of one country into another is pretty easy.
 Once you have your passport stamped in Costa Rica, you have to cross a long scary bridge that leads to Panama.

-Once in Panama, you need to go to two different windows and pay $5 to the Panamanian border guard.
+Once in Panama, you must go to two different windows and pay $5 to the Panamanian border guard.
 Then you can take a taxi to Almirante, the dock where the water taxi is.
 The taxi is about $10 a person, and the water taxi is $5.

 Bocas del Toro

 Once you arrive in Bocas, there are lots of taxi drivers ready to take you to your hotel.
-We stayed at La Coralina (closed since 2018 ED), about 10 minutes outside of the town of Bocas.
-That hotel was $110 a night, with breakfast and it was gorgeous!
+We stayed at La Coralina (closed since 2018 ED), about 10 minutes outside Bocas.
+That hotel was $110 a night, with breakfast, and it was gorgeous!

-Our last night we stayed at Bocas Inn, near town, it was a pleasant surprise.
-It was a really cute hotel that was right on the ocean as most of the older buildings are on the island.
+On our last night, we stayed at Bocas Inn, near a town; it was a pleasant surprise.
+It was a really cute hotel on the ocean, as most of the older buildings are on the island.
 We had a great dinner and saw part of the Carnival Festival with the Little Devils.
-They had chains and tried to hit the kids with them, meanwhile, the kids tried to hit them with sticks.
+They had chains and tried to hit the kids with them; meanwhile, the kids tried to hit them with sticks.
 It was pretty scary, but we were comforted to know it was all an act.
-I made a video on “The Diablitos de Bocas del Toro”, but unfortunately it got lost on the change of this website’s technology.
+I made a video on “The Diablitos de Bocas del Toro,” but unfortunately, it got lost in the change in this website’s technology.
 Therefore, check it out on YouTube.